karolinaCodes/Junior/README.md

 ---

-Junior is a full-stack web application that allows new developers to easily create a portfolio and apply for jobs or freelance work that are relevant to them.
+Junior is a full-stack web application that allows junior developers to easily create a portfolio and apply for jobs or freelance work that are relevant to them.

 Junior also allows employers to post jobs and gig work for developers to pick up.